Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Introduction

 Recent studies have explored recourse frameworks that consider more than one seeker.
-For instance, \citet{obrien_toward_2022} modified the recourse optimization problem, introducing Social-Welfare-Efficient Recourse and Pareto-Efficient Recourse.
+For instance, \citet{obrien_toward_2022} modified the recourse optimization problem, introducing \textit{Social-Welfare-Efficient Recourse} and \textit{Pareto-Efficient Recourse}.
 Drawing upon game-theoretic principles, their illustrative use of the prisoner's dilemma highlights potential misaligned benefits in conventional recourse recommendations and provides a compelling ethical rationale for reconsidering algorithmic interventions in a many-to-one setting.
-In similar vein, \citet{fonseca_setting_2023} propose an agent-based simulation framework modeling multi-seeker-single-provider dynamic competition among recourse seekers over time, studying whether negatively classified instances will ever attain recourse in light of new individuals entering the seeker pool.
+In a similar vein, \citet{fonseca_setting_2023} propose an agent-based simulation framework modeling multi-seeker-single-provider dynamic competition among recourse seekers over time, studying whether negatively classified instances will ever attain recourse in light of new individuals entering the seeker pool.
 Their work reveals that initially promising recourse recommendations may lose effectiveness due to continuous environmental changes.
 This emphasizes the importance of accounting for both competition and temporal shifts when formulating interventions.
-While these studies have extended the literature to settings with multiple recourse seekers, they continue to assume a single provider.
-There remains a gap regarding algorithmic recourse in situations involving multiple recourse providers each potentially impacting outcomes with their own decision models. \paragraph{Our Contributions} We extend existing recourse frameworks to move past the unrealistic assumption of infinite provider capacity wherein seekers are able to match with any provider in absence of other simultaneous matches.
-Our proposed formulation includes multiple recourse seekers and multiple recourse providers and examines how individual recommendations in such settings affect the overall system.
-We formalize this interaction as a \emph{capacitated weighted bipartite matching problem} and determine optimal recourse outcomes using a linear-programming approach, thereby maximizing social welfare under capacity constraints.
-Specifically, we evaluate the population cost or social welfare of recourse, summed over all individuals, under realistic capacity limits and contrast it with the case of unlimited provider capacity.
+While these studies have extended the literature to settings with multiple recourse seekers, they continue to assume a single provider (\Cref{fig:many-to-one}).

+Also, while algorithmic recourse is typically framed as an individual intervention, providing a single affected person with minimal cost actions to reverse a fixed model decision, recourse objectives also implicitly induce a system-level allocation problem.
+In realistic, decision-making systems have limited capacity to provide favorable outcomes or actionable support, and multiple individuals may simultaneously seek recourse from multiple decision-makers.
+When such capacity constraints are present, recourse recommendations compete for scarce resources, transforming recourse from a purely individual optimization problem into a question of how limited intervention capacity should be allocated across a population.
+This observation aligns algorithmic recourse with broader questions of welfare maximization under resource constraints, a connection that has received comparatively limited attention in the recourse literature.